omega8cc/boa/docs/MIGRATE-VERSIONS.md

   renames.
 - **`xoct`** holds it for `export` (`mydumper` on the source) and `import` (`myloader` plus `renameaegirhost`'s dump/reimport on the target).
+- **`xcopy`** holds it the same way for `export` and `import`: the panel database dump and restore and every site's `mydumper` or `myloader` run.

+`xoct` and `xcopy` write their process ID into the marker and keep it fresh for as long as their database work runs, however long one dump or load takes.
+They remove it when they exit (a finished run, a refused check, a failed dump, Ctrl-C), but only while it still carries their ID.
+A marker another operation already holds is left to that operation.
+Only a hard kill (`kill -9`, the OOM killer) leaves it behind, and then the four-hour limit above applies.

 Do not restart cron or force the watchdog to run during a migration expecting it to help.
 If a migration dies hard and you recover by hand, check the marker